 Phone: +61 8 8976 7047

-Adelaide River Township situated on the Stuart Highway 112km south of Darwin, offers a warm welcome to travellers.
-The township came to prominence following completion of construction of the Overland Telegraph Line, followed by a hotel, a police outpost and a railway station.
-The town became a popular overnight stopover for travellers and prospectors en-route to Pine Creek following the discovery of gold there in 1971.
+Adelaide River Township, situated on the Stuart Highway 112 km south of Darwin, offers a warm welcome to travelers.
+The township came to prominence following the completion of the Overland Telegraph Line, followed by a hotel, a police outpost, and a railway station.
+The town became a popular overnight stopover for travelers and prospectors en route to Pine Creek following the discovery of gold there in 1871.

-Next time you are passing through or alternatively choose to make a day of it head to Adelaide River for the atmosphere of the local Pub, the Adelaide River Inn.
-The Inn welcomes locals, visitors and travellers alike.
-The Inn, The Pub or "303 Bar" as it has synonymously become known, forms a large part of the Adelaide River Resort Complex.
-Situated directly behind the BP Service Station the Inn is surrounded by lush tropical gardens, shady trees and well manicured lawns.
-It is centrally located to many tourist attractions in and around Adelaide River Township and its surrounds.
-At the Inn we offer something for everyone, warm hospitality, great bistro food, and family atmosphere to enjoy them.
-"The" Pub or "303-Bar", "Charlie" the Buffalo from Crocodile Dundee and "Diggers Bistro".
+Next time you are passing through, or choose to make a day of it, head to Adelaide River for the atmosphere of the local pub, the Adelaide River Inn.
+The Inn welcomes locals, visitors, and travellers alike.
+The Inn, The Pub, or "303 Bar" as it has synonymously become known, forms a large part of the Adelaide River Resort Complex.
+Situated directly behind the BP Service Station, the Inn is surrounded by lush tropical gardens, shady trees, and well-manicured lawns.
+It is centrally located to many tourist attractions in and around Adelaide River Township and its surroundings.
+At the Inn, we offer something for everyone, warm hospitality, great bistro food, and a family atmosphere to enjoy them.
+"The" Pub or "303-Bar," "Charlie" the Buffalo from Crocodile Dundee, and "Diggers Bistro."

 5. Birdsville Hotel, Queensland